ryananyangu/website2imgphp/documentation.md

 ```

-To proceed, we will have to first get the request site from the array
+Confirm that the get request has the required form variable filled.

 ```php
 "index.php"